 What is the Average Settlement with USAA in a Personal Injury Case?

-In the past three years, my average personal injury settlement with USAA was $41,667.
+Over a 3 year period, my average personal injury settlement with USAA was $41,667.
 (Further below, I talk about my USAA car accident settlements.)

 My average settlement with USAA is much higher than my average injury settlement with all other car insurers combined.